Main illustration: Kyle Benson

-- Through Answer Bot: We use the conversations from our betas to train Answer Bot, our intelligent support bot.
-Answer Bot leverages machine learning to automatically share relevant help articles through the Messenger when customers write in with similar questions.
+- Through Resolution Bot: We use the conversations from our betas to train Resolution Bot, our intelligent support bot.
+Resolution Bot leverages machine learning to automatically share relevant help articles through the Messenger when customers write in with similar questions.

 - With Product Tours: We build Product Tours to show customers exactly how to use our new features.
 Typically we end the guided experience with a link to our help articles, so customers can learn even more on their own.

 - In the Messenger’s home screen: For our biggest launches, we add help articles to the home screen of our Messenger, so customers can access them as they’re exploring new features.

 Our goal is to surface articles at relevant times and locations, so customers can find them at the exact moment they need help.
 That way, our customer support team is the second point of contact, enabling our reps to focus on the trickier problems that only humans can solve.

 Help content gives your customer support team a massive advantage on launch day and is the most scalable way to empower existing customers and inform prospective ones.
 Your support team will see lower inbound volume for simple, repetitive questions, and your customers will get faster answers to those same questions too.
 It lets your support reps do what they do best, so they don’t have to worry about answering questions like “Where is the new button?”